Search Your Database Code with Full-Text

 Keep in mind that when you load SearchCode for your own database, you should replace dependdemo with name of your own database.
 The same applies to the statement that loads Lines:

-inline_split_core splits the input into rows on the given separator which is char(10) i.e., line-feed.
+tblnum_split_mstmt splits the input into rows on the given separator which is char(10), i.e., line-feed.
 Commonly, lines in the Windows world are terminated by CR-LF, but I also want to support code that was created from Unix or elsewhere and only have LF as terminator.
 Whence, I replace all CR by nothing at all.
 The reason I force a binary collation is performance – on a larger database, this makes a considerable difference.
 You may be puzzled by the EXISTS clause, but sys.sql_modules can include code for modules that are not in sys.objects.
 The one such example I know of is DDL triggers.
 Obviously, I could have extended the INSERT into Objects to include DDL triggers, but I decided to leave that as an exercise for the reader.
 And a DDL trigger may be there for administrative reasons and not really be part of the application.

 Finally, we set up the full-text index:

 CREATE FULLTEXT CATALOG fulltext WITH ACCENT_SENSITIVITY = ON AS DEFAULT CREATE FULLTEXT INDEX ON Lines(linetext LANGUAGE 0x0) KEY INDEX u_Lines

 All full-text indexes must belong to a full-text catalog, so we need to start by creating one, and since we mark it as default, we don't have to actually mention it when we create the index.
 When creating a full-text index we need to specify three things: